nkantar/GHT.vim/README.md

 You can also get in touch via [email :love_letter:](mailto:nik@nkantar.com 'Email me') or [Twitter :bird:](https://twitter.com/nkantar '@nkantar').

-Please note that this project is released with a `Contributor Code of Conduct <https://github.com/nkantar/GHT.vim/blob/master/CODE_OF_CONDUCT.md>`_.
+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/nkantar/GHT.vim/blob/master/CODE_OF_CONDUCT.md 'GHT.vim Code of Conduct').
 By participating in this project you agree to abide by its terms.